What is the Synod in Session?

 Between Synod meetings the elected and ex-officio members of the Synod Standing Committee act on behalf of the Synod and deal with specific issues that come out of the Synod.

-The 33rd Synod will be held from Friday afternoon, 20 October to the afternoon of Tuesday, 24 October 2017.
+The 34th Synod will be held from Friday 5 pm Friday, 17 May to 12 pm Monday, 20 May 2019.
 The plenary sessions of the Synod will be held in the Auditorium, Alexandra Park Conference Centre, Mari Street, Alexandra Headland, on the Sunshine Coast.

 For more information, please view the tabs below or contact us via email: firstname.lastname@example.org.